EmmanuelDav/EmmanuelDav/README.md

 I am a Software Developer who works mostly on Mobile Apps and All things Mobile related.

-I enjoy working in teams, pubilc speaking,  techpreneurship, Investments and Stocks market(probably any way to make money work for me), pair programming and collaborating with other developers on innovative solutions.
-You'll mainly find me poking around open-source projects, opening issues, Looking for startups to inverst in, try to learn something new everyday and Looking for *Books to Read and Investments to venture into* 🔥🚀
+I enjoy working in teams, pubilc speaking, enterprenuership, Investments and Inverstment, pair programming and collaborating with other developers on innovative solutions.
+You'll mainly find me poking around open-source projects, opening issues, playing with blockchain technology, Looking for startups to inverst in, try to learn something new everyday and Looking for *Books to Read and Latest Satartup to brag about* 🔥🚀

 When I'm not slaping my keyboard to make magic happen, I devote my time to speaking, mentoring and encouraging other upcoming software developers and techpreneur 🤗